Dropping out: Australia

 In Australia, dropping out most commonly refers to a student quitting school before they graduate.
-Reasons for students dropping out vary but usually include: Avoiding bullies, finding employment, family problems, depression and other mental illnesses, teenage pregnancy, substance abuse and in some cases even boredom.
+Reasons for students dropping out vary, but they usually include the following: avoiding bullies, finding employment, family problems, mental illness, teenage pregnancy, substance abuse and in some cases even boredom.
 Researchers at Melbourne's Mitchell Institute have found that a quarter of Australian high school students are not graduating year 12, and that completion rates are much worse in remote or economically disadvantaged communities.
 Professor Teese believes the segregation of students in schools through geography as well as in the private and public systems means student disadvantage is stronger in Australia than other western nations such as New Zealand and Canada.
 Drop out rates vary throughout different locations in Australia.
 Students that attend school in remote communities have a higher chance of not completing year 12 (56.6%), whereas students that come from a wealthy background share an average completion rate of 90%.
 These remote schooling programs serve primarily indigenous students.
 Indigenous students to have lower rates of completion: the gap between indigenous and non-indigenous year 12 graduates is over 40 percentage points.
 As a result of this substantial difference, lower socioeconomic students who drop out are considered at-risk-students and are ultimately prone to unemployment, incarceration, low-paying employment and having children at early ages.